 The Blackhawks trail the Boston Bruins 2-1 with less than 90 seconds remaining in the third period of Game 6 of the Cup Final at TD Garden.
-But before Chicago coach Joel Quenneville has to decide when to pull goaltender Corey Crawford, the Blackhawks tie the game when forward Bryan Bickell scores on a shot from the slot.
-The teams are closing in on the fourth overtime game in the series, but Dave Bolland beats Boston goaltender Tuukka Rask from near the left post with 58.3 seconds remaining, giving Chicago a 3-2 victory and the Cup.
+But before Chicago coach Joel Quenneville has to decide when to pull goalie Corey Crawford, the Blackhawks tie the game when Bryan Bickell scores on a shot from the slot.
+The teams are closing in on the fourth overtime game in the series, but Dave Bolland beats Boston goalie Tuukka Rask from near the left post with 58.3 seconds remaining, giving Chicago a 3-2 victory and the Cup.

 Video: Memories: Bickell's game-tying goal in the 3rd period

 "We knew we were going to win it [after Bickell scored]," said Bolland, who scores on the rebound of a shot by defenseman Johnny Oduya that hits the post.
 "I don't know about regulation, but we knew we were going to win it."